-Our Science, Technology and Experimentation program seeks to develop technology based capabilities to strengthen U.S. and partner nation ability to disrupt illicit trafficking, counter transnational organized crime and provide humanitarian assistance and disaster relief in Central America, South America and the Caribbean.
+Our Technology, Innovation, and Solutions division seeks to develop technology based capabilities to strengthen U.S. and partner nation ability to disrupt illicit trafficking, counter transnational organized crime and provide humanitarian assistance and disaster relief in Central America, South America and the Caribbean.

 DORAL, Fla.
 (Sept.
 3, 2014) -- Ricky Stuart of U.S. Southern Command's Science Technology and Experimentation Division holds up an "InstantEye" aerial drone during a media opportunity at SOUTHCOM headquarters.
 The drone, designed to be used to provide increased situational awareness during disaster response efforts, was one of several communications technologies on display during the media opportunity.
 (Photo by Tech.
 Sgt.
 Raymond Hoy, U.S. Southern Command Public Affairs)

 We aim to develop capability and enhance capacity in areas such as maritime domain awareness, countering improvised explosive devices, space-based communications, environmental and energy security, and geospatial information sharing tools for disaster response.

 To address capability gaps in those areas, we pay close attention to the operational requirements that our partner nations and U.S. military identify during SOUTHCOM’s strategic assessment and requirement processes, training events, exercises, and other security cooperation activities throughout Central America, South America and the Caribbean.

 The Technology, Innovation, and Solutions division engages the most innovative minds in the defense industry, U.S. government interagency, academia, the private sector and the international research and development community.
 Together, we work to provide technical solutions that can be developed, demonstrated, assessed and implemented in a relatively short period of time and in an effective and budget-conscious manner.